zstoebs/site/content/projects/cortical-surface-analysis/index.md

 categories = ["research"]
 tags = ["ml", "neuro", "matlab", "R"] description = "Noobs think linear regression is easy... try LMMs." summary = "Although it will be published after [StoneAnno](/projects/stone-anno), this shape analysis is my first completed research project and technically my first first-authorship, **going for submission at <i>Brain</i>**.
-I wrote code in R and MATLAB to fit LMMs to the cortical data from T1w MRI of HD patients and then performed statistical analyses on the results using SurfStat and random field theory. **We found that, with a novel method for measuring gyrification, LGI uniquely detects changes in the insula.**" draft = false toc = true
+I wrote code in R and MATLAB to fit LMMs to the cortical data from T1w MRI of HD patients and then performed statistical analyses on the results using SurfStat and random field theory.
+We found that, with a novel method for measuring gyrification, LGI uniquely detects changes in the insula." draft = false toc = true
 [schema]